sagemathinc/cocalc/notes/final_push.md

-* (0:30?) [x] (0:37) REMOVE: Get rid of TITLE and Description too (it all just serves to complicate things; instead make cells really powerful).; clean up button bar some
+--> * (0:30?) [ ] REMOVE: the note part of a cell, and instead just making it much easier to create notes using cells.
+* (0:30?) [ ] REMOVE: disable/hide the section feature; this will be moved to a higher level.

 * (0:15?) [ ] BUG: I broke interact; now editor part of cell is shown in output interact?!
-* (0:30?) [ ] REMOVE: the note part of a cell, and instead just making it much easier to create notes using cells.
-* (0:30?) [ ] REMOVE: disable/hide the section feature; this will be moved to a higher level.

 * (0:15?) [ ] BUG: need block of empty whitespace at bottom of cell.
 * (0:15?) [ ] BUG: moving cursor over cells with hidden input (?)
 * (0:30?) [ ] FEATURE: spinner to indicate when docs are loading... some are quite slow right now.